 When the brain cannot correctly use glucose, it builds up in the brain (hyperglycemia) and leads to oxidative stress and the formation of advanced glycation end products.

-Importantly, our brain’s neurons will decline as the rate at which they can utilize energy (glucose) drops.
+According to the theory, our brain’s neurons will decline as the rate at which they can utilize energy (glucose) drops.

 And eventually, they will die.

-Further Evidence: Alzheimer’s Risk Factors
+Potentially Supportive Evidence: Alzheimer’s Risk Factors

 |Chronic Sleep Deprivation||Lack of Exercise|